 Right after we celebrated our 3rd year anniversary in Leyte, JR surprised me with a ticket to Tagbilaran for my birthday.
 I’m so excited to take this trip because I’ve always wanted to see the Chocolate Hills.
-I heard several myths about it when I was in grade school and I remember believing them too 🙂 It’s good that I had 5 months to plot the whole itinerary and I’m so happy everything turned out as planned.
+I heard several myths about it when I was in grade school and I remember believing them too 🙂 I had 5 months to plot the whole itinerary and I’m so happy everything turned out as planned.

 Let me walk you through our 4 day adventure.

 We stayed at Villa Formosa through Airbnb, it was the cherry on top of our trip.
 It’s a few minutes away from Dumaluan beach, away from the crowded Alona Beach.
 Staying on this side of the island is divine!
 Since we arrived in the afternoon on our 1st day, we decided to just stay in – the place is amazing!
 It’s serene – exactly what we ask for.
 If you’re looking for a resort that has lesser people, this is the best place!
 We had the pool and jacuzzi to ourselves during our whole stay, it’s well-kept and clean.
 Their staff is very accommodating that catered to our every need.
 They’re friendly which made our stay very comfortable.

 Book Villa Formosa through Airbnb or you can visit their website directly.

 We grabbed our early dinner at DBR Grill in Dumaluan Beach Resort which is a few minutes away from our place.
 They charge P25 entrance fee though.
 We ordered calamari and prawns – the food is okay and the view is great!

 Did I mention that this beach has creamy fine white sand and crystal waters?!